oracle-livelabs/developer/java-management/setup-a-fleet/setup-a-fleet.md

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
 * You are using an Oracle Linux image on your host machine or compute instance for this workshop.
-* Access to the cloud environment and resources configured in Lab 2

 ## Task 1: Set Up Java Management Service Fleet